wingbus/wingbus.github.io/_portfolio/2019-quadruped-robot.md

 ## Objectives

-* To design and manufacture a light-weight (< 8 kg) a quadruped robot which fulfils game rules and able to finish all required task in Asia-Pacific Broadcasting Union Robot Contest, Hong Kong
+* To design and manufacture a light-weight (< 8 kg) a quadruped robot which fulfils game rules and able to finish all required task in Asia-Pacific Broadcasting Union Robot Contest (ABU Robocon), Hong Kong
 * To develop gait and trajectory model for the mammal type robot to perform all the required tasks

 ## Methods